burke-software/GlitchTip/README.md

 At a minimum, set the SECRET_KEY to a random string of letters.

-For more infomation on configuration settings see our install [docs](https://glitchtip.com/documentation/install#Configuration).
+For more information on configuration settings see our install [docs](https://glitchtip.com/documentation/install#Configuration).

 ## Redis

 GlitchTip requires Redis for sending notification, managing events, and more.
 Go to https://cloud.digitalocean.com/databases/ and create a new redis database.
 For almost all size instances, the 1 GB RAM | 1 vCPU instance is sufficient.
 Enter your redis database's name in the glitchtip-redis section.
 Let's assume it's named "glitchtip-redis".
+At the time of this writing, both "name" and "cluster_name" must be the same value.

 ```
 - name: glitchtip-redis